LoopKit/loopdocs/docs/browser/edit-browser.md

         * If there is an update (new release) and the customization applies with no errors, then you do NOT need to create an update
         * It is a good idea to test each customization as soon as you install the new build on your phone
     * LoopDocs: Decide on Modules to modify using the [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } page
-        * You only need to create your own customization if what you want is not provided at [Loop and Learn: Customization List](https://www.loopandlearn.org/custom-code#custom-list){: target="_blank" }
+        * You only need to create your own customization if what you want is not provided at [Loop and Learn: Customization List](https://www.loopandlearn.org/custom-code#custom-list)
         * If there are customization not provided by the Customization List, then you need to make personalized edits
         * This current page explains how to make the edits using a browser
         * The [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } gives instructions on identifying the Module, finding the file and editing the line(s)